Energy market 29 March 2023 • 10 minutes

 Little information had been provided on when this voucher would be introduced, but it eventually started being granted to Belgian househoulds in the third week of April 2022.

-At its last meeting, KERN also decided to grant a single, automatic reduction for all households which use oil or butane or propane gas for their heating.
+At its meeting mid-March 2022, KERN also decided to grant a single, automatic reduction for all households which use oil or butane or propane gas for their heating and which received delivery between 15 November 2022 and 31 March 2023.
 This support will apply retroactively for the whole of 2022.
 This means that if you have just placed a new order for oil, you will not need to cancel it to obtain this discount.
 You will receive it during the year regardless of your situation.